harryrismananda/IP-HCK87-Harry/server/api_docs.md

 **Error Responses:**
 - `404 Not Found` - User not found
-- `409 Conflict` - User already registered for this language
+- `409 Conflict` - You are already registered for this language!
 - `401 Unauthorized` - Authentication required

 ---